reshufflehq/reshuffle-airtable-connector/README.md

   | 'RecordDeleted'
 ```

+\* `'RecordAdded'` - For a Grid View, when adding a new record there is no 'Create New' button that opens a dialog that enables populating and saving the record's fields.
+Instead Airtable stores the new record at the time you click the create the new record, at this stage all the record's fields are empty.
-\* `'RecordAdded'` event on a Grid View will always end up having an empty record because of the Airtable nature.
+Due to that, a `'RecordAdded'` event for a Grid View will end up having an empty record.

-** `modifiedAfterFinishTyping` - For text fields Airtable persists the typed text while typing it, this can result in several `'RecordModified'` events for the one field change.
+** `fireWhileTyping` -  Airtable persists every keystroke as the user is typing text.
+This may result in several 'RecordModified' events firing for a single field change.
-When `modifiedAfterFinishTyping` is true (the default value) the connector will consider an event only when the user stops typing.
+When `fireWhileTyping` is false (the default value) the connector will fire an event only when the user stops typing.
-When `modifiedAfterFinishTyping` is false there will be number of events, similar to the way that Airtable persisted the change.
+When `fireWhileTyping` is true there will be number of events, similar to the way that Airtable persisted the change.

 _Example:_